SoyGema/Limbic_System/README.md

 This work breaths from the paper from nature to develop Artificial Intelligence advacement through brain reverse engineering and bio inspiration.
 You can find the paper here http://www.cell.com/neuron/pdf/S0896-6273(17)30509-3.pdf

+There is a part coming from waitbutwhy neurallink article that explores the functions behind the lymbic system, aiming for it as an advanced survival system .
+Developed lymbic system seem to be a biological sign about maturity

 #-----------------------------------------------------------------#
 ## Description -Source wikipedia-